European stocks surge on expectation of EU recovery package

 A trader walks in front of the New York Stock Exchange (NYSE) on Tuesday as physical floor trading resumed.
 Photograph: AFP

-Euro zone stocks surged on Wednesday after a report the European Commission wants to mobilise a bigger-than-expected €750 billion for the post-coronavirus economic recovery.
+European stocks surged on Wednesday after a report the European Commission wants to mobilise a bigger-than-expected €750 billion for the post-coronavirus economic recovery, while Wall Street also advanced.

-The euro zone stock index touched a session high, with 1.3 per cent jump, while the pan-European Stoxx 600 rose 0.7 per cent.
-The Iseq had climbed 1 per cent by 12.45pm, while US equity futures also advanced ahead of the opening bell.
+The pan-European Stoxx 600 rose 0.7 per cent, before easing back to a 0.3 per cent gain.
+The Iseq was trading 0.4 per cent higher at 3pm, having also slid off its intraday high, while the FTSE 100 was up 0.8 per cent.

+The tech-heavy Nasdaq 100 Index retreated as investors shunned the high flyers that dragged equities off their lows throughout April and much of May.
+Rising tensions with China also weighed on chipmakers.

-Banking-heavy bourses of Spain and Italy rallied 2.4 per cent and 1.4 per cent respectively after a senior EU official said the commission would propose that Italy and Spain get the lion’s share of the new recovery fund offering a mix of grants and loans.
+Banking-heavy bourses of Spain and Italy initially rallied 2.4 per cent and 1.4 per cent respectively after a senior EU official said the commission would propose that Italy and Spain get the lion’s share of the new recovery fund offering a mix of grants and loans.
+Italian stocks later slid back into negative territory.

 “The size of the market reaction is relatively modest if you compare it to the plan itself, but that is because there were quite some expectations in the market,” said Elwin de Groot, head of macro strategy at Rabobank.